vapor-community/passage/README.md

 The `FederatedLoginService` protocol enables OAuth-based authentication with providers like Google, GitHub, Facebook, etc.

-**Recommended Implementation**: Use the [passage-imperial](https://github.com/rozd/passage-imperial) package which integrates with the Imperial OAuth library:
+**Recommended Implementation**: Use the [passage-imperial](https://github.com/rozd/passage-imperial) package, which integrates with the Imperial OAuth library.

 ```swift
 import PassageImperial